postsharp/Metalama.Documentation/content/quickstart/using-aspects/adding-aspects-in-bulk.md

    * To select the type itself, simply use <xref:Metalama.Framework.Fabrics.IAmender`1.Outbound*?text=amender.Outbound> property.
    * To select type members (methods, fields, nested types, ...), call the <xref:Metalama.Framework.Aspects.IAspectReceiver`1.Select*> or <xref:Metalama.Framework.Aspects.IAspectReceiver`1.SelectMany*> method and provide a lambda expression that selects the relevant type members.

-    The reason for this design is that the <xref:Metalama.Framework.Fabrics.IAmender`1.Outbound*?text=amender.Outbound> method will not only select members declared in source code, but also members introduced by other aspects and that are unknown when your  <xref:Metalama.Framework.Fabrics.TypeFabric.AmendType*> method is executed.

 4. Call to the  <xref:Metalama.Framework.Aspects.IAspectReceiver`1.AddAspect*> method.

+> [!NOTE]
+> The <xref:Metalama.Framework.Fabrics.IAmender`1.Outbound*?text=amender.Outbound> method will not only select members declared in source code, but also members introduced by other aspects and that are unknown when your  <xref:Metalama.Framework.Fabrics.TypeFabric.AmendType*> method is executed.
+This is why the _Amend_ method does not directly expose the code model.

 ## Example: Adding aspect to all public methods of a type